 Storage and Reheating

-Store leftovers at room temperature in a container for up to 2 days, or refrigerate them for up to a week.
-For longer storage, let the cake cool completely, then wrap individual squares with plastic wrap and place them in a freezer-safe container for up to 3 months.
+To freeze, let the cake cool completely.
+Wrap individual squares with plastic wrap, then place them in a freezer-safe container for up to 3 months.

 FAQ